Taylor Swift wooed by Singapore before other international dates were lined up: KASM chief

 “If the vision was to be the premier (entertainment and sports) destination, then we needed to be proactive.”

 The Sports Hub, which Mr Magnus noted is seeing the dividends of this now, has already had a jam-packed 2024.

-Juggernaut act Coldplay played a six-day run of concerts at the National Stadium in end-January, while Ed Sheeran drew a record crowd of 60,000 people to the same venue on Feb 16.
+Juggernaut act Coldplay played a six-day run of concerts at the National Stadium in end-January, while Ed Sheeran, with extra seating, drew a record crowd of 60,000 people to the same venue on Feb 16.

 In January to April, the venue is expecting to welcome more than 900,000 visitors for concerts alone, with pop star Bruno Mars’ three dates in April expected to draw around 150,000 concertgoers.
 In March, the sporting venue will also host the Singapore v China World Cup qualifier.

-Experts conservatively estimate that Coldplay’s concert alone would have contributed a revenue of $96 million to Singapore’s gross domestic product, said Mr Zachery Rajendran, programme chair for the diploma in integrated events management at Republic Polytechnic.
+Experts conservatively estimate that Coldplay’s concerts alone would have contributed a revenue of $96 million to Singapore’s gross domestic product, said Mr Zachery Rajendran, programme chair for the diploma in integrated events management at Republic Polytechnic.

-“The impact of Taylor Swift’s concert could possibly surpass that,” said Mr Zachery, adding that the temporary influx of travellers for such concerts brings a myriad of benefits to Singapore, ranging from economic growth to cultural enrichment to global recognition.
+“The impact of Taylor Swift’s concerts could possibly surpass that,” said Mr Zachery, adding that the temporary influx of travellers for such concerts brings a myriad of benefits to Singapore, ranging from economic growth to cultural enrichment to global recognition.

 Mr Magnus wants to continue to build on the momentum and ensure that the world of sports and entertainment “knows that there is a great partner they can have in KASM”.